MaggieSunmq/VoyageSensei-Frontend/README.md

 Please refer to the following the list of pacakges need to be installed

 backend:
-1. go to the backend repo
+1. go to the backend dir
 2. pip3(pip) install Flask
 2. pip3(pip) install Flask-CORS

 frontend:
-1. go to the frontend repo
+1. go to the frontend dir
 2. npm install
 (let me know if this not working)